Chicago Burn Injury Attorney

 Liability for Burn Injuries Caused by a Car Fire

-Establishing liability in case of a car fire can be extremely difficult as it is very difficult to examine the burned parts and determine the exact cause.
+A good Chicago burn injury lawyer will tell you that establishing liability in case of a car fire can be extremely difficult as it is very difficult to examine the burned parts and determine the exact cause.
 It would take an expert to tell if the design or construction of the fuel system was poor and could not withstand the impact of the collision.
 An expert can determine if there is any design or manufacturing defect in one of the car components including the electrical wiring, exhaust systems, or other sources of heat.

 Knowing Your Rights